LagoVista/docs/guides/devicetype/showadevtype/description.md

 **Field Service Lite**

 The _Resource (0), Bill of Material (0), and the Associated Equipment (0)_ will be explained in the _Field Service Lite (FSL) tutorial.
-They are not application unless you are implementating FSL.
+They are not applicable unless you are implementating FSL.

 Here is the main documentation for <a href="https://support.nuviot.com/help.html#/fieldservice/description" target="_blank">Field Service Lite</a>
 Which can also be found in the Help Resources